Power Rangers Dino Thunder

-Power Rangers Dino Thunder is the twelfth season of the television series, Power Rangers.
+Power Rangers Dino Thunder is a television series and the twelfth entry of the Power Rangers franchise.
 This incarnation of Power Rangers was based on Bakuryū Sentai Abaranger, the 27th entry of Toei Company's long-running Super Sentai franchise.
 Dino Thunder was also the subtitle of the Korean dub of Abaranger in South Korea and had a similar/identical logo to the American version as well.

 The series is notable as it features the return of Jason David Frank as Tommy Oliver as a main character and a dinosaur theme for the powers, abilities and assets from most of the series' protagonists and antagonists.
-It was the first series to be aired on ABC Family part of ABC as well as part of Jetix on Toon Disney.
+It was the first series to be aired on ABC Family as well as part of Jetix on Toon Disney.